sarvesharora/Teams-clone-engage-21/README.md

  1) clone this repositry

- 2)npm i express
+ 2) npm i express

  3) node server.js (while in the folder)

  4) go to web browser to http://localhost:3000

- 5)enter your name and share link
+ 5) enter your name and share link